BBQ U

 PAHs are a group of approximately 10,000 compounds found in the environment, most resulting from incomplete burning of carbon-containing materials like oil, wood, garbage or coal.
 Automobile exhaust, industrial emissions, smoke from burning wood, charcoal and tobacco contain high levels of PAHs.
 Exposure to PAHs can occur via breathing air containing PAHs (asphalt production plants, municipal trash incineration facilities, cigarette smoke, vehicle exhausts, asphalt roads, etc.); eating grilled or charred meats, contaminated cereals, flour, bread, vegetables, fruits, meats, and processed or pickled foods; drinking contaminated water or cow’s milk; and/or via skin absorption from handling contaminated soil, bathing in contaminated water, and/or from low level absorption when using medicated skin creams or shampoo containing PAHs.

-The most recent studies to examine PAHs in smoked fish, shellfish, charbroiled meats, and cured meats, revealed very low levels of PAHs that
+The most recent studies to examine PAHs in smoked fish, shellfish, charbroiled meats, and cured meats, revealed very low levels of PAHs that DO NOT pose any long-term health risk.

 So what does all this mean when considering cooking or purchasing smokehouse foods?
 First, Blue Sage Gourmet Eatery’s smoked foods are cooked in a convection-style smoker whereby the smoke doesn’t actually remain in the cooker indefinitely but rather is re-circulated and vented through the cooking chamber.
 This equipment also uses a electronic time and temperature control with heat supplied from two heating elements.
 Even the wood box is electronically heated!
 Secondly, smoked foods are always cooked at lower temperatures for longer periods of time, thus, there is no opportunity to stimulate the level of PAHs which commonly occurs when cooking meats at high temperatures.
 Thirdly, PAH absorption is slowed when foods containing these compounds are swallowed.
 Although PAHs can enter all the tissues of your body that contain fat, they do not